sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 Each of these approaches is a decent model for a projectile prediction system.
 Some are better than others, but they all have pros and cons, and you can probably find examples of each in various games.

-In the subsequent parts of this series, we'll examine the implementation of our own projectile prediction system using Unreal Engine and the Gameplay Ability System, originally created for the game [_Cloud Crashers_](https://store.steampowered.com/app/2995940/Cloud_Crashers/).
+In the subsequent parts of this series, we'll walk through and examine the implementation of our own projectile prediction system using Unreal Engine and the Gameplay Ability System, originally created for the game [_Cloud Crashers_](https://store.steampowered.com/app/2995940/Cloud_Crashers/).
 This solution uses the latter of the above models: _Partial Fast-Forwarding with Synchronization and Resimulation_, but it's highly configurable, and should be well-suited for a wide range of projects.
 And, of course, you can modify it to your needs.

 We only use the Gameplay Ability System so we can hook into its prediction system to spawn our projectiles.
 If your project doesn't use GAS, you can still use this system; you'll just have to spawn the projectiles your own way.
 {: .notice--info}